Garcia injury mars near-perfect day for Manchester City against Arsenal | Goal.com

 The Brazilian shot-stopper collided violently with Garcia in the process, leaving the 19-year-old flattened on the ground and unable to continue.

-After a lengthy delay, City's medical team strapped the Spanish centre-back into a stretcher and carried him down the tunnel, leaving the home side to see out the contest with ten men.
+After a lengthy delay, City's medical team strapped the Spanish centre-back into a stretcher and carried him down the tunnel, which left the home side with only ten men on the pitch for the final portion of the game.

 Pep Guardiola had already used up all five of his substitutions before the incident took place, as he kept his line up fresh throughout the contest staged behind closed doors at Etihad Stadium.

-Arsenal were hit with their own injury woes in the first half, as Mikel Arteta had to withdraw Granit Xhaka and Pablo Mari before the 25-minute mark after a double injury blow.
+Arsenal were hit with their own injury woes in the first half, with Mikel Arteta left with no choice but to withdraw both Granit Xhaka and Pablo Mari before the 25-minute mark due to respective knocks.

 David Luiz came on to replace Mari, and went on to produce a disaster-class of epic proportions which allowed City to take control of the game.